OnePiece101/NYC_Complaints_311/README.md

 # check data
 pd.read_csv('HPDComplaint.csv').head()
 ```
-  - ## Analysis of these dataset needs to answer the following questions:
+  - ## Analysis of these dataset will answer the following questions to help the agency:
     - ### 1.
 Which type of complaint should the Department of Housing Preservation and Development of New York City focus on first?
     - ### 2.
 Should the Department of Housing Preservation and Development of New York City focus on any particular set of boroughs, ZIP codes, or street (where the complaints are severe) for the specific type of complaints you identified in response to Question 1?
       - #### The analysis for the first two questions can be found in [HPDComplaintsAnalysis.ipynb](https://github.com/OnePiece101/NYC_Complaints_311/blob/master/HPDComplaintsAnalysis.ipynb)